manuelernestog/weektodo-web-v2/src/pages/blog/remote-work.md

 **Conclusion**

 Remote work has proven to be a work arrangement that offers significant advantages, but it also demands effective time management to achieve success.
-Platforms like Joobler have expanded access to global job opportunities, while tools like WeekToDo enhance productivity and focus to thrive in remote work.
+Platforms like Jooble have expanded access to global job opportunities, while tools like WeekToDo enhance productivity and focus to thrive in remote work.

-If you are looking for a new professional challenge that offers the freedom to work from anywhere, do not hesitate to explore the possibilities that remote work offers through platforms like [Joobler](https://jooble.org/).
+If you are looking for a new professional challenge that offers the freedom to work from anywhere, do not hesitate to explore the possibilities that remote work offers through platforms like [Jooble](https://jooble.org/).
 Once you secure your job, make sure to adopt effective time management practices and utilize tools like [WeekToDo](https://weektodo.me/) to maximize your potential and achieve success in your professional career from the comfort of your home.